mobile app bar

 Deion Sanders

-After 26 seasons of natural grass, Folsom Field is set for a major makeover.
-The University of Colorado’s athletics department initiated the installation of artificial turf, and the project reached completion two days ago.
-This development also ensures that Deion Sanders and company will play on the new surface starting in the upcoming 2025 season.
+After 26 seasons of natural grass, Folsom Field is set for artificial turf.
+The University of Colorado’s athletics department’s installation project was completed two days ago.
+This quick turnaround ensures Deion Sanders and company will play on the new surface in the upcoming 2025 season.

-The field previously featured turf from 1971 to 1998, during some of Colorado’s most successful eras in program history.
-This also included their 1990 national championship season, which is a memorable feat for any Colorado fan.
-However, Folsom Field was switched back to natural grass in 1999, where it remained same until being replaced once again with artificial turf this year.
+The field previously featured turf from 1971 to 1998, which coincided with some of the most successful eras in Colorado’s football program history.
+This also included their 1990 national championship season.
+However, Folsom Field was switched to natural grass in 1999.

 Speaking about the change, Colorado insider Brian Howell told 365 Sports that the main reason for switching to turf is the university’s plan to host musical concerts during off weeks.
-He explained that Colorado views concerts as significant revenue opportunity and has previously hosted such events in July.
+He explained that Colorado views concerts as a significant revenue opportunity.
+They had hosted such events last July.
+There is a game-related reason, too.

-Following the House vs. NCAA settlement, programs like Colorado now face a salary-cap-like ceiling of $21 million for athlete compensation.
-While Colorado can rely on increased broadcasting and ticket revenue thanks to the Deion Sanders effect, the university still needs additional income streams—this is where concert plans could play a key role.
+Following the House v.
+NCAA settlement, programs like Colorado now face a salary-cap-like ceiling of $21 million for athlete compensation.
+While Colorado can rely on increased broadcasting and ticket revenue thanks to the Sanders effect, the university still needs additional income streams.
+This is where concert plans come in.

-Moreover, artists like Lil Wayne are close friends with Deion Sanders, which could open the door for Colorado to request their participation in holding concerts if needed.
-And for Colorado, paying Deion Sanders is one of their top priorities.
+Artists like Lil Wayne are close friends with Sanders, which could open the door for Colorado to request their participation in holding concerts if needed.
+Then comes the matter of meeting Sanders’ hefty paycheck.

-It is clear that the University of Colorado needs to generate more revenue to tackle their expenses.
+The University of Colorado needs to generate more revenue to tackle its expenses.
 By following the example of venues like AT&T Stadium and SoFi Stadium, they aim to turn Folsom Field into a multi-purpose sportainment venue to address their growing financial needs.

 About the author